veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 $$

 Without going into too much detail, the [XYZ][xyz] color space works pretty okay for our use case, so we don't really need to convert all the way to the [LMS][lms] and [CIELAB][cielab] color spaces.
-Another crucial factor is that our emotes are not photographs, have remarkedly different color distributions, not to mention an *alpha* channel for transparency, so the original paper's approach had to be revised slightly.
+Another crucial factor is that our emotes are not photographs.
+They also have markedly different color distributions, not to mention an *alpha* channel for transparency, so the original paper's approach had to be revised slightly.

 ### Rust implementation

-Our project is made up of a lot of array computations.
+Our project is made up of many array computations.
 Given that, we are going to use a recent nightly Rust toolchain: we need some features which still haven't made it to stable, but are pretty useful for speed and cleanliness purposes.

 ```rust
 #![feature(array_chunks)]